-Writers who sit for too much of their working day can seriously harm their health.
-However, exercises can help writers stay healthy and build strength to offset any potential ill effects from sitting for extended periods.
+Writers who sit for too much of their working day can harm their health.
+Simple exercise and walking can help maintain a healthy body and mind.

 Writers who sit for too much of their working day can seriously harm their health.